-There is a list of adverbs that can be only phrase-attached: kõige, liiga, üpris, üsna, which can be exploited by PSG rules, but there is a considerably longer and open list of adverbs that can act both as free adverbials and adverbal modifiers.
+The list of adverbs that can be only phrase-attached $-k\tilde{o}ige$, liiga, üpris, üsna - can be exploited by PSG rules, but there is a considerably longer and open list of adverbs that can act both as free adverbials and adverbal modifiers.

-Another possible solution to the adverbial problem is to subcategorize the ADVL tag.
+Another solution to the adverbial problem is to subcategorize the ADVL tag.
 There are at least two different principles of classification of adverbials - by semantics and by syntactic function.
-For example, in Functional Dependency Grammar (Järvinen & Tapanainen 1998, [4]) tagset there are twenty different adverbial tags, classified by the semantic role of the adverb, corresponding to the single ADVL tag in EstCG.
+For example, in Functional Dependency Grammar (Järvinen & Tapanainen 1998, [4]) tagset there are twenty different adverbial tags, classified by the semantic role of the adverb.
 Alternatively, we could divide the adverbials according to their syntactic functions, e.g. as follows:

-- 1. AdjP or AdvP-dependent adverb (verybig, tooquickly) [VISL: DA] - 2. predicate-dependent adverbials (He painted the wall green) [VISL: Co (adjectival object complement), As, Ao (subject- or object-bound adverbial).
-In Estonian syntax (Erelt et al, 1993 [3]) this is called "dependency adverbial" or "valency adverbial", as in Estonian syntax the object can be only in nominative, genitive or partitive case.] - 3. non-predicate verb dependent adverbials (Walkingin the park was his favorite hobby.)
-[VISL: fA, but a part of a non-finite rather than a finite clause] - 4. free adverbial (It is raining outside.)
+- 1. AdjP or AdvP-dependent adverbials (very big, too quickly) [VISL: DA] - 2. predicate-dependent adverbials (He painted the wall green) [VISL: Co, As, Ao.
+In Estonian syntax (Erelt et al, 1993 [3]) this is called "dependency adverbial" or "valency adverbial", as in Estonian syntax the object can be only in nominative, genitive or partitive case.] - 3. non-predicate verb dependent adverbials (Walking in the park was his favorite hobby.)
+[VISL: fA within a non-finite rather than a finite clause] - 4. free adverbials (It is raining outside.)
 [VISL: fA]